kyamagu/matlab-bdb/README.md

 ### Data compression

-By default, data compression is enabled in the storage.
-It is possible to disable data compression in the compile time with `--enable_zlib` option.
+Data compression is enabled by default to save storage space.
+It is possible to disable data compression at compile time with `--enable_zlib` option.

     >> bdb.make('--enable_zlib', false)

 Compression leads to smaller storage size with the cost of slower speed.
-In general, when stored data contain regular patterns, such as an all-zero array, compression takes the biggest effect.
+In general, when data contain regular patterns, such as when data are all-zero, compression makes the biggest effect.
 However, if data are close to random, there is no advantage in the resulting storage size.

 ### Limited support